dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Command"></a>Command
 * Motivation

-Imagine that we are developing graphical editor.
-User can add new text, delete or update existing text.
+Imagine that we are developing a graphical editor.
+The user can add new text, delete or update existing text.

-What to do in a case when user hits wrong action.
-The user should have posibility return back to the state of the text before wrong action has been executed.
+What to do in a case when user does something wrong?
+The user should be able to return back to the state of the text before the wrong action has been executed.

-How to implement such behavior ?
+How to implement such behavior?

 One solution would be to hold a list of the text states.
-If text is big and if we store a lot of states of that big text, we can run out of memory, so this solution is not appropriate for such a scenario.
+If the text is long and if we store a lot of states of such a long text, we can run out of memory, so this solution is not appropriate for our particular scenario.

-What if we consider idea, where the current state of text is a result of execution of the sequence of operations.
+What if we consider an idea where the current state of text is a result of execution of a sequence of operations?
 These operations can be undone, with the effect that the text reverts to a previous state.
-Operations that have been undone become redoable, so that later model states can be reached again if necessary.
+The operations that have been undone become redoable, so that later model states can be reached again if necessary.
-So, we will no longer invokes operations on text directly, but we will create Command objects that invoke the operations.
-Each text operation will have appropriate Command object.
+So, we will no longer invoke operations on the text directly, but we will create Command objects, which invoke the operations.
+Each text operation will have the appropriate Command object.

-This solution is Command pattern.
+This solution is a Command pattern.
-Command pattern, issue requests to objects without knowing anything about the operation being requested or the receiver of the request.
+The Command pattern issues requests to objects without knowing anything about the operation being requested or about the receiver of the request.

 * Story

-When your car needs service you visit Car Service Center.
-On reception you explain a problem and you leave a car.
+When your car needs servicing, you visit a Car Service Center.
+Upon arrival, you explain the problem and you leave the car.
-The person at reception encapsulates the problem in to order for Car Technician.
-The order is queued internaly.
+The person at reception summarizes the problem and enters it into an order for the Car Technician.
-Car Technician will receive a request and fix a problem.
+The order is queued internally.
+The Car Technician will receive the request and fix the problem.

 * Implementation